 As discussed in question 2.5 above, the parties have total flexibility in the negotiation of the terms and conditions that will be applicable to the transaction, including objective conditions imposed by a bidder in connection with its offer.
-Among the most common terms and conditions included in acquisition agreements as conditions precedent to closing are the following: no material adverse change or effect, Board of Directors and/or shareholder approval, financing availability, due diligence, third-party and regulatory consents.
+Among the most common terms and conditions included in acquisition agreements as conditions precedent to closing are the following: no material adverse change or effect; approval from the Board of Directors and/or shareholders; financing availability; due diligence; and third-party and regulatory consents.